cinalselin/tip-calculator/README.md

 # Tip Calculator created with JavaScript

-This tip calculator allows you to split the bill fairly among the group and also gives you the option, depending on the service, to choose whether you want to leave
+This tip calculator allows you to split the bill fairly among the group and also gives you the option, depending on the service, to choose whether you want to leave 2%, 10% or 20% tip.

 ## Demo